Tlalli (MH648r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Tlalli ("Land") appears here as a man's name.
+This black-line drawing of the simplex glyph for the personal name Tlalli (perhaps "Soil") appears here as a man's name.
 The glyph consists of a circle filled with dots.
+They dots may suggest granulated dirt or soil.
+In some cases, dotted parcels can appear to be cultivated, perhaps punctured all over with a digging stick to make holes for the seeds.

 Description, Credit: